Instruments, Controls & Dashboard

 High Beam Headlights

-Required for IVA.
+Required for the IVA.
 Typically a bright blue light.

 Fuel Gauge

 It is all very well having a digital fuel gauge on the Fisher Fury R1 but it is far from linear and it varies by quite a lot depending on whether you have been accelerating or braking.
-A percentage reading implies more accuracy than is realistically possible and much more accuracy than is needed.
-A bar gauge with only 10 graduations would be good enough.
+A percentage reading implies more accuracy than is realistically possible.
+An indication of miles remaining is often useful.

 Oil Pressure